 The wonderful thing about preparing oven-fried green tomatoes–besides reducing the fat–is that you can prepare several other oven-cooked vegetables at the same time.
 I roasted okra and yellow squash next to my green tomatoes while a pot of fresh pinto beans spiked with home-grown jalapenos bubbled on the stove and a rice cooker full of basmati brown rice scented the air with its nutty aroma.
 Mmmm, say what you will about heat and humidity, life in the South is good.

 Oven-Fried Green Tomatoes

-Preheat oven to 425.
-Spray a baking sheet lightly with canola oil or non-stick spray.
+Preheat oven to 425F.
+Line a baking sheet with parchment paper or silicone baking mat.

 Combine the water and ground flax seeds in a blender and blend at high speed for 30 seconds.
-Pour into a wide bowl and allow to sit for a few minutes to thicken slightly.
+Pour into a wide, shallow bowl and allow to sit for a few minutes to thicken slightly.

-In another wide bowl, combine remaining ingredients (except tomatoes).
+In another wide bowl or plate, combine remaining ingredients (except tomatoes).
 Cut tomatoes into slices about 1/4 to 1/2-inch thick.
 Submerge a tomato slice in the flax-water, allow excess to drip off, and place slice into cornmeal mixture.
-Press lightly to assure that bottom of slice is covered with cornmeal and turn to coat other side.
+Press lightly to make sure that bottom of slice is covered with cornmeal and turn to coat other side.
 Place on prepared baking sheet.